barrida/oracle-certified-java-associate-8/README.md

 # Practice codes for Oracle Certified Associate (OCA) Java SE 8 Programmer I
-This project is created to share code samples to prapare for OCA exam.
-Feel free to use and/or contribute.
+This repository is created to provide code samples for Java SE 8 Programmer I exam.

 # The topics covered in this exam
 1. Java Basics